symfony/symfony-docs/service_container.rst

 .. _services-debug-container-types:

 How should you know to use ``LoggerInterface`` for the type-hint?
-You can either read the docs for whatever feature you're using, or get a list of autowireable type-hints by running:
+You can either read the docs for whatever feature you are using, or get a list of autowireable type-hints by running:

 .. code-block:: terminal